How To Treat Rolling Scars

 Subcision

-This treatment option is also known as subcutaneous incisionless surgery, which is considered to be a simple and safe office surgery procedure for treating depressed acne scars.
-It involves a small needle that is inserted into individual scars and it's moved back and forth to cut away at the scar tissue so the depressed scars can rise up and the downtime is about a week.
+This treatment is also known as subcutaneous incisionless surgery and It involves a small needle that is inserted into individual scars and it's moved back and forth to cut away at the scar tissue so the rolling scars can rise back up if they are tethered down by scar tissue.

 How Can I Prevent Rolling Scars?

 To sum up, don't feel bad if you have rolling scars.
-Acne scars are common and there can be a lot of ways to treat rolling scars.
-While rolling scars won't be able to disappear fully, they can be reduced significantly.
+Rolling scars are common and there can be a lot of ways to treat rolling scars with at home options like home microneedling as one of the more affordable options.
+Rolling scars can be reduced significantly.

 References: